Survey in alphabetical order of significant supertournament *series* in classical chess in 2017:

 Sarajevo, Bosna since 1957 with a ten-year break (strong invitation round robin tournament, today as a rather regional based Open): Sarajevo (Bosna)

-Polonica-Zdrój (Rubinstein Memorial) since 1963 (today as a local Open): Rubinstein Memorial
+Polonica-Zdrój (Rubinstein Memorial) since 1963 (today as a local event): Rubinstein Memorial

 ==> Survey of all international chess tournament *series*, past and present: